 To learn more about composting, bookmark our site or sign up to the newsletter and I’ll let you know when I publish that post on how our compost pile is set up.

 This is just as important if not more, than the liquid fertilizers, so in time it will show up prominently as such on this site.
-Currently we’re focusing on the liquids, but composting will be next on the blog.
+We have an article on how to start a compost pile here.